RedZONERROR/BReflection/README.md

 ## Contributing

+BReflection is maintained by S Kumar (redzonerror).
+Contributions are welcome!
+Please feel free to submit issues and pull requests.

-This is a custom fork maintained independently.
-For the original project, please visit the [original repository](https://github.com/CodingGay/BlackReflection).
+For the original BlackReflection project, visit the [original repository](https://github.com/CodingGay/BlackReflection).

 ## Acknowledgments